microsoft/hlsl-specs/proposals/0031-hlsl-vector-matrix-operations.md

 ### struct VectorRef

-`VectorRef` and `RWVectorRef` specify a reference to a vector in memory along with the format of each element.
+`dx::linalg::VectorRef` and `dx::linalg::RWVectorRef` specify a reference to a vector in memory along with the format of each element.

-As with `MatrixRef`, two versions are provided - one for vectors stored in `ByteAddressBuffer` and another for `RWByteAddressBuffer`.
-A base class, `VectorRefImpl`, covers both of them.
+As with `dx::linalg::MatrixRef`, two versions are provided - one for vectors stored in `ByteAddressBuffer` and another for `RWByteAddressBuffer`.
+A base class, `dx::linalg::VectorRefImpl`, covers both of them.

 Example usage: